CLARIAH/grlc/README.md

 - Pagination of API results, as per the `pagination` decorator and [GitHub's API Pagination Traversal](https://developer.github.com/guides/traversing-with-pagination/)
 - Docker images in Docker Hub for easy deployment
 - Compatibility with [Linked Data Fragments](http://linkeddatafragments.org/) servers, RDF dumps, and HTML+RDFa files
+- Generation of provenance in [PROV](https://www.w3.org/TR/prov-primer/) of both the repo history (via [Git2PROV](https://github.com/IDLabResearch/Git2PROV)) and grlc's activity additions
+- Commit-based API versioning that's coherent with the repo versioning with git hashes

+## Contribute!

+grlc needs '''you''' to continue bringing Semantic Web content to developers, applications and users.
+No matter if you are just a curious user, a developer, or a researcher; there are many ways in which you can contribute!

+- File in bug reports
+- Request new features
+- Set up your own environment and start hacking

+Check our [contributing](CONTRIBUTING.md) guidelines for these and more, and join us today!

+If you cannot code, that's no problem!
+There's still plenty you can contribute:

+- Share your experience at using grlc in Twitter (mention the handler '''@grlcldapi''')
+- If you are good with HTML/CSS, [mailto:albert.merono@vu.nl](let us know)

 ## Related tools